Hokkaido: Colonization of Hokkaido

+The initiative to colonize Ezo, which later became Hokkaido, traces back to 1869, where Japanese proponents argued that the colonization of Ezo would serve as a strategic move to enhance Japan's standing and influence on the global stage, particularly in negotiations with Western powers, specifically Russia.
+The Meiji government invested heavily in colonizing Hokkaido for several reasons.
+Firstly, they aimed to assert their control over the region as a buffer against potential Russian advances.
+Secondly, they were attracted to Hokkaido's rich natural resources, including coal, timber, fish, and fertile land.
+Lastly, since Western powers viewed colonial expansion as a symbol of prestige, Japan viewed the colonization of Hokkaido as an opportunity to present itself as a modern and respected nation to Western powers.

 The primary purpose of the Development Commission was to secure Hokkaidō before the Russians extended their control of the Far East beyond Vladivostok.
 The Japanese failed to settle in the interior lowlands of the island because of aboriginal resistance.
 The resistance was eventually destroyed, and the lowlands were under the control of the commission.
 The most important goal of the Japanese was to increase the farm population and to create a conducive environment for emigration and settlement.
 However, the Japanese did not have expertise in modern agricultural techniques, and only possessed primitive mining and lumbering methods.
 Kuroda Kiyotaka was put in charge of the project, and turned to the United States for help.

 His first step was to journey to the United States and recruit Horace Capron, President Ulysses S. Grant's commissioner of agriculture.
 From 1871 to 1873 Capron bent his efforts to expounding Western agriculture and mining, with mixed results.
 Frustrated with obstacles to his efforts, Capron returned home in 1875.
 In 1876, William S. Clark arrived to found an agricultural college in Sapporo.
 Although he only remained a year, Clark left a lasting impression on Hokkaidō, inspiring the Japanese with his teachings on agriculture as well as Christianity.
 His parting words, "Boys, be ambitious!", can be found on public buildings in Hokkaidō to this day.
-The population of Hokkaidō boomed from 58,000 to 240,000 during that decade.
+The population of Hokkaidō increased from 58,000 to 240,000 during that decade.